President: Amena Butler

 Board Members Emeritus

-Founder: Nathan Lee
+Nathan Lee

-Former Executive Director
+Founder, Former Executive Director

 Nathan Lee is an artist and art activist from Oklahoma.
 He is a founding member of Inclusion In Art and is best known for his efforts toward creating a more racially diverse art community in Oklahoma.
 Lee is also the co-producer of the groundbreaking film “TRANSCEND” which explores the lives and creative process of five Black artists living and working in Oklahoma.
 “TRANSCEND” is the first Oklahoma film to focus on the Black creative class in the state and the first to document artists from the Black Visual Arts Movement now being experienced in Oklahoma.

-Founder: Suzanne Thomas
+Suzanne Thomas

-Art Committee & Former Board Member, Former President
+Founder, Art Committee & Former Board Member, Former President

 Thomas is a professional visual artist and professor at Rose State College.
 Suzanne Thomas was born and raised in Spencer, Oklahoma.
 She received her B.F.A. at Oklahoma State University and her M.F.A. at Southern Illinois University at Carbondale.
 Thomas has been awarded several honors including NISOD (National Institute for Staff and Organizational Development) Excellence in Teaching; Who’s Who 2007 Graduated Dean Fellowship award; Roby Honoree for Academics; she was also awarded by Rose State College Phi Theta Kappa.

-Founder: Kyle Golding
+Kyle Golding

-Former Board Member, Former President
+Former Board Member, Former Treasurer

 Golding is a business owner and founder of The Golding Group which provides strategic planning, communications and process development for business and non-profit organizations with a focus on growth and longevity.
 She has over 35 years of advertising, marketing and PR experience.